Volunteer as Raptor Migration Counter

-- have a strong interest in bird migration and/or raptors;
+- have strong interest in bird migration and/or raptors,

-- you can focus on counting migrants in a standardized manner and are personally motivated to follow protocol;
+- be able to focus on counting migrants in a standardized manner and follow protocol,

-- can manage a daily short (20 - 25 min.) walk over rather rough and steep terrain to a local hilltop (counting station);
+- be able to manage a daily walk (30 min.) over rather rough and steep terrain,

-- enjoy being in an international group of people; relaxing with a drink at the end of a long day of counting; discovering new environments, places and people, where one's race, gender, religion, culture, sexuality, age ... are NOT considered relevant.
+- enjoy being in an international group of people, and discovering new environments, places and people, where one's race, gender, religion, culture, sexuality, age etc. are not considered relevant.

 You can indicate the preferred duration and timing of your volunteering in the application form.

-Who is our team of coordinators in 2015 ?
+Who will be our team of coordinators in 2017?

 The call for coordinators is open.
 Please read carefully the description of the tasks and how to apply HERE!